Vocational Schools vs. Career-Focused Colleges

 Like vocational schools, career-focused colleges are focused on the industry-specific skills employers are looking for today.
 However, career-focused colleges typically step beyond the boundaries of job training alone—they also teach students critical thinking, ethics, theory, and other valuable insights that can be used throughout their careers.

 In a career-focused college program, students can expect formal college coursework along with practical career training.
 And unlike a typical liberal arts school, career-focused colleges offer hands-on experience, in-field internships, and career placement services.

 All types and levels of programs are offered at career-focused colleges.
-At Goodwin College, you can earn a certificate, associate degree, bachelor’s degree, or even a master’s degree, depending on your major and its career requirements.
+At Goodwin University, you can earn a certificate, associate degree, bachelor’s degree, or even a master’s degree, depending on your major and its career requirements.
 The best part is, our degree and certificate programs are flexible and designed to meet our students’ needs:

 - Goodwin offers three academic sessions each year for faster degree completion.
 Full-time students have the potential to earn a bachelor’s degree in as little as three years.

 - Part-time students can benefit from a full range of evening and weekend course offerings.

 - Select classes can be taken either on-campus or online.

 Learn more about our flexible career-focused degree and certificate programs.

 Additionally, there are many types of financial aid you can receive from a career-focused college.
 For example, Goodwin University offers scholarships, grants, federal loans, work study jobs, and veteran’s educational benefits.